berkpehlivanoglu/MovieApp/README.md

 # Technical Considerations

-- Firebase remote congif is used for the SplashView screen to show text from the console.
+- Firebase remote config is used for the SplashView screen to show text from the console.
 - Firebase Analytics is used for the MovieDetail screen to log the movie data.
 - MVC architecture is used to design the app.
 - Used 3rd party depencencies.